 “Mark Blumberg’s contribution in pulling together the Blumberg Snapshot of the Canadian Charity Sector every year is enormous,” says Gail Picco, now the editor in chief of The Charity Report.
 “He is one of the only sources in Canada of this kind of sector wide analysis which, while not limitless in the conclusions we can draw from it, is one of the few consistent measurements we have of the sector.

-“His commitment to sector transparency is singular and it can be overstated how much more we know about the sector because of his work.”
+“His commitment to sector transparency is singular and it cannot be overstated how much more we know about the sector because of his work.”

 Blumberg’s law firm Blumberg Segal LLP also runs charitydata.ca, which provides information on registered charities as disclosed in their T3010 annual return.